Everything you need to know about the Winter Fuel Payment

 If your boiler’s more than 15 years old, look into replacing it with a new A-rated condensing boiler

 Slip an insulating jacket on your hot water tank – you could save around £35 a year

 When using your washing machine, never set it higher than 30˚

 See our full energy saving guide for more details.

 No matter which energy company you’re currently with, it’s always worth checking the market regularly to see if you could save money by switching.

 At OVO, we know that price matters – that’s why we keep our costs down, to help you save.
 You'll also get our 3% OVO interest reward on any credit in your account.

-See how your current provider matches up next to our range of energy plans – you can compare energy prices for our electricity, gas and dual fuel plans They’re based on a medium user, paying by Direct Debit, averaged across all UK regions.
+See how your current supplier matches up next to our range of energy plans – you can compare energy prices for our electricity, gas and dual fuel plan.
+They’re based on a medium user, paying by Direct Debit, averaged across all UK regions.
 It’s the quick and easy way to compare utility prices.

 Check our range of energy plans and see how much you could save now.

 Quickly find out if you could save on your energy bills with OVO Energy by getting a quote here.